HypeCheck

 Absorption & Bioavailability

-Unknown — no pharmacokinetic data was available from the provided studies.
-Vitamin C from whole food sources is generally well absorbed, but absorption of amla's specific polyphenols in humans is not well characterized.
+Unknown — no pharmacokinetic data from provided studies.
+Vitamin C from whole-food sources like amla is generally well absorbed, but absorption of specific polyphenols varies widely.

 Red Flags to Watch For

-• Limited published research available — most evidence comes from traditional use or animal/lab studies
+• Limited published research available — most evidence is preclinical (animal or cell studies) or traditional use

 Products Containing Amla Berry